Gas vs electric water heater graphic

 A water heating solar panel sits on the roof of a home.

-Environmental impact may be something you want to consider when replacing a water heater.
+You may want to consider the environmental impact of replacing a water heater.
 Electric water heaters are much better for the environment as they are more energy-efficient.
 They also can be powered via renewable energy sources, such as solar or hydroelectric power.
-On the flip side, some electricity is supplied by coal or nuclear power plants.
-Gas water heaters require natural gas, which needs to be pulled from the earth that releases a lot of greenhouse gas into the atmosphere.
+Conversely, some electricity is supplied by coal or nuclear power plants.
+Gas water heaters require natural gas, which needs to be pulled from the earth and releases many greenhouse gases into the atmosphere.

 Longevity